KxSystems/docs-v1/docs/dashboards/navigation.md

 When checked, allows for individual button customisation

-<aside class="warning">If checked, button customisation will replace <a href="#button-defaults">button defaults</a> for the current button.
+<aside class="admonition caution">If checked, button customisation will replace <a href="#button-defaults">button defaults</a> for the current button.
 However, if <a href="#button-defaults">button defaults</a> are later updated it will overwrite individual customizations.
 Best to make individual button customisations after global button settings are completed</aside>

 **Button Color**